Dormant black hole candidates from Gaia DR3 summary diagnostics: Discussion

 \section{Discussion}

-\subsection{Contamination of the Final Candidate Sample}
+\subsection{Contamination of the final candidate sample}

-Several sources of contamination will affect our RGB+BH/NS candidate sample.
+Several sources of contamination will affect our RGB+BH candidate sample.
 Here we summarise the most relevant effects (see Sect.~\ref{sec:cleaning} for details on the applied quality cuts).

 Our inference is based on \textit{Gaia} DR3 summary statistics, particularly \texttt{ruwe} and $\sigma_\mathrm{RV}$.
 While both are sensitive to binarity, they can also be affected by other circumstances.
-For example, marginally resolved wide binaries can distort the astrometric solution and increase astrometric excess noise \citep{El-Badry+2024c}, while stellar activity, such as pulsations or star spots, can inflate RV scatter.
-To mitigate these, we excluded stars with variability inconsistent with ellipsoidal modulation, as well as obvious eclipsing binaries (Sect.~\ref{sec:cleaning} C).
+For example, marginally resolved wide binaries can distort the astrometric solution and increase astrometric excess noise \citep{Arenou+2023,Halbwachs+2023,Holl+2023,El-Badry+2024c,Gosset+2025}.
+This effect motivated the stringent parallax signal-to-noise cuts applied in DR3 for astrometric binary solutions.
+Furthermore, stellar activity, such as pulsations or star spots, can inflate RV scatter.
+To mitigate contamination from these non-orbital effects, we excluded stars with variability inconsistent with ellipsoidal modulation, as well as obvious eclipsing binaries (Sect.~\ref{sec:cleaning} C).

-Underestimated parallaxes may also cause sample contaminants.
-To address this, we removed stars with strongly discrepant \textit{Gaia} parallaxes relative to spectrophotometric estimates \citep[][Sect.~\ref{sec:cleaning} B]{Zhang+2023}.
+Erroneous parallaxes may also cause sample contaminants, as the inferred companion mass depends on the assumed physical scale of the orbit.
+In our inference, the parallax was treated as a free parameter, so that the uncertainties in $\varpi$ were consistently propagated in the inferred orbital parameters and companion masses.
+To address extreme cases, we further removed stars with strongly discrepant \textit{Gaia} parallaxes relative to spectrophotometric estimates \citep[][Sect.~\ref{sec:cleaning} B]{Zhang+2023}.
 However, moderate parallax underestimates in the remaining sample may still lead to overestimated companion masses.

 Companion masses can also be overestimated for binaries with nearly edge-on inclinations, for which the inferred companion mass is systematically inflated when marginalised over an assumed isotropic inclination distribution.
-This introduces contamination from RGB binaries with main-sequence or with white dwarf companions (see Sect.~\ref{sec:nss_validation}).
+This introduces contamination from RGB binaries with companions on the main sequence or with white dwarf companions (see Sect.~\ref{sec:nss_validation}).

 Luminous stellar companions can create false positives through several mechanisms.
 A giant with a warm companion may be mistaken for a higher-mass giant, since the star will appear bluer at similar luminosity, and overestimating the giant's mass leads to an overestimated companion mass.
 A related source of contamination comes from (post)mass-transfer binaries with stripped giant stars.
 Recently, several proposed BH candidates around evolved stars were revealed to be stripped giants with masses significantly lower than inferred from single-star evolutionary models \citep[$\sim0.4\,$M$_\odot$, e.g. the Unicorn;][]{El-Badry+2022,Jayasinghe+2022}.
 In these systems, the giant undergoes stable mass transfer to a subgiant companion, making the more evolved star the less massive component.
 Although not BH or NS binaries, identifying such systems would provide valuable insights into a rarely observed phase of binary evolution leading up to the formation of helium white dwarf or low-mass subdwarf binaries.